cgreenhalgh/fast-performance-demo/docs/meldnotes.md

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"oa:hasTarget":["$meldannostate"], "oa:hasBody":[{"@type":"meldterm:CreateNextCollection", "resourcesToQueue":["$uri_of_next_mei_file"], "annotationsToQueue":[]}] }' -v $meldcollection
 ```
+Note that this first creates a new collection and annostate for the next score and then sends itself a QueueAnnoState annotation, which causes the UI to change to show the next piece and to set up the internal state used by the NextPageOrPiece handler.

 When the foot pedal is pressed, go to next page, or if at last page, load the next queued piece:
 ```
 curl -X POST -H "Content-Type: application/json" -d '{"oa:hasTarget":[$meldannostate], "oa:hasBody":[{"@type":"meldterm:NextPageOrPiece"}] }' -v $meldcollection
 ```
+Note that handling of the viewer next/prev buttons also works by creating the same annotations; the actual transitions are performed in the annotation handlers.
+(The annotation for previous page is `meldterm:PreviousPageOrPiece`.)

 The JavaScript client currently polls for new state every 50 ms; that's running smoothly on my laptop, however if sluggish on the tablet, it can be adjusted.